 UNDERSTANDING CORN GENETICS

 Because maize (Zea mays) is a staple crop and has room for genetic improvement, its genetics have been extensively studied.
-Breeding programmes trying to create maize varieties with increased yield, resistance to diseases and pests, and tolerance to abiotic challenges must comprehend the genetic foundation of such features.
+Breeding programs trying to create maize varieties with increased yield, resistance to diseases and pests, and tolerance to abiotic challenges must comprehend the genetic foundation of such features.

 Genome Structure and Organization